stridecolossus/JOVE/doc/blog/part 1 - code generation/code.generation.md

 It had also (thankfully) been many years since we wrote any C/C++ code and we certainly didn't intend starting now.

 We next looked at SWIG which is the code-generation technology used by LWJGL but we were not encouraged:
-- The tool seemed to require a descriptors to specify the Java bindings for each component.
+- The tool seemed to require a descriptor to specify the Java bindings for each component.
-- The generated code was frankly ugly: a morass of enumerations, offsets, etc. to presumably handle the marshalling of data to/from the native layer.
+- The generated code was frankly ugly: a morass of enumerations, offsets, accessors, etc. to presumably handle the marshalling of data to/from the native layer.
 - There was the issue of documentation mentioned above.
 - It was not clear whether SWIG was part of LWJGL or a separate third-party tool but there seemed little documentation or tutorials available online.